7 Ways Dads Can Connect With Their Kids

 There is no doubt that involved dads do make a difference in the lives of their children.
 However, some fathers struggle with how to engage their children so they can provide a nurturing example.

-If you really want to connect with your children, try these tips from the experts.
+Dad, if you really want to connect with your kids, try these tips from the experts.

 And finally, don’t underestimate your significant role in your child’s life.